This article is currently under construction and is being expanded on a regular basis. |

 The functions of the other options offered are already described in great detail in the inline help at this point and are not duplicated here.

-All the options explained in this section become entries in the configuration file already mentioned, which is stored on the respective host.
+All of the options explained in this section become entries in the configuration file already mentioned, which is stored on the respective host.
 If you now want to make changes to the classification of certain messages, you may first have to edit the rule, then bake the agent and install it.

 Manual configuration

-In the Checkmk Raw you configure the agent plugin as usual via a text file.
+In the Checkmk Raw you configure the agent plug-in as usual via a text file.

 As a rule, logwatch searches for a file called logwatch.cfg